-Candidates must complete a minimum of 9 elective credit hours at graduate level (i.e., at or above the 600 level), selected from the science courses available at UNBC or courses that emphasize a scientific orientation to natural resource issues.
-A maximum of 3 credits from independent studies can be counted towards the elective requirement.
-Specific details of course work will be determined by the research area undertaken by each student.
-The supervisory committee will ensure the appropriate selection of elective courses, and may require a student to complete more than 9 elective credits if, for example, weaknesses in the student's background exist (including undergraduate prerequisites for graduate courses) or if additional courses are required for professional accreditation.
+Candidates must complete a minimum of 6 elective credit hours at the graduate level (l.e., at or above the 600 level), selected from the science courses available at UNBC or courses that emphasize a scientific orientation to natural resource issues.
+A maximum of 3 credit hours from independent studies can be counted towards the elective requirement.
+Specific details of course work are determined by the research area chosen by each student.
+The supervisory committee will ensure the appropriate selection of elective courses, and may require a student to complete more than 6 elective credit hours if, for example, weaknesses in the student's background exist (including undergraduate prerequisites for graduate courses) or if additional courses are required for professional accreditation.

-The MSc (NRES) also requires the completion of a research thesis (NRES 790-12), in which the student makes a scientific contribution to a traditional science field or to an applied understanding of resources and the environment.
-Students will be required to (a) make an oral presentation of the thesis proposal to the supervisory committee, (b) write an original thesis based on the research completed (in accordance with established UNBC guidelines), (c) give a public lecture on the completed thesis, and (d) present an oral defense of the thesis to the examining committee.
+The MSc (NRES) also requires the completion of a research thesis (NRES 790-12) in which the student makes a scientific contribution to a traditional science field or to an applied understanding of resources and the environment.
+Students are required to (a) make an oral presentation of the thesis proposal to the supervisory committee, (b) write an original thesis based on the research completed (in accordance with established UNBC guidelines), (c) give a public lecture on the completed thesis, and (d) present an oral defense of the thesis to the examining committee.
 All core and elective course requirements must have been satisfied prior to the oral defense.

-Core Courses 6 credit hours
+Core Courses 4 credit hours

+Methods Course 3 credit hours

-Elective Courses 9 credit hours
+Elective Courses 6 credit hours

 MSc Thesis 12 credit hours

-Total Required 27 credit hours
+Total Required 25 credit hours

 The normal time for completion of the MSc is two academic years.
-While this is the recommended time line, it may be adjusted at the discretion of the supervisory committee to suit a particular student's research and program needs.
+While this is the recommended timeline, it may be adjusted at the discretion of the supervisory committee to suit a particular student's research and program needs.

-The Research Design and Methods course (NRES 705-3) will be offered annually in the September Semester.
-Students will normally enroll in the Research Design and Methods course in Year I of their program.
-This timing will allow students to pursue their area of specialization with elective courses during the September Semester, in order to develop an interest-specific framework within which to pose methodological questions for the thesis proposal.
+Research in Natural Resources and Environmental Studies (NRES 700-3) is offered annually in the September Semester.
+Students normally enroll in this course in Year I of their program.
+This timing allows students to pursue their area of specialization with a methods course or elective courses during the September Semester, in order to develop an interest-specific framework within which to pose methodological questions for the thesis proposal.

-The Graduate Seminar courses (NRES 704-1.5, MCPS 704-1.5) will be offered during all September and January Semesters.
-Students will be expected to enroll in a seminar course at least two times during their degree program.
+The Graduate Colloquia (NRES 701-1) is offered during all September and January Semesters.
+Students are expected to enroll in this course, which lasts two semesters, once during their degree program.

-Electives may be taken at any time during Years I and II.
-The sequencing of electives will be determined by the student in discussion with the supervisory committee.
+Electives and the required methods cousre may be taken at any time during Years I and II.
+The sequencing of electives is determined by the student in discussion with the supervisory committee.
 Over the September and January Semesters of Year I, the student, under the direction of the supervisory committee, will develop a thesis proposal.
-By the end of the second semester, the student should have successfully defended their thesis proposal to the supervisory committee.
-This will allow the student to undertake the collection of data during the Summer of Year I. It is expected that the student will have successfully defended the thesis by the end of Year II.
+By the end of the second semester, the student should have successfully defended their thesis proposal to the supervisory committee, allowing the student to undertake the collection of data during the summer of Year I. The student is expected to have successfully defended the thesis by the end of Year II.